Birthdays Past, Birthdays Present: World Premiere Reviews

 Birthdays Past, Birthdays Present opens with the present-day, “round about now” birthday: retired bus driver Micky’s 80th birthday tea party: sitting grouchily, legs bandaged, head full of nonsense (or is it nonsense?!) about his son Adrian’s Lothario ways.
 SJT regular Russell Dixon is playing Micky, so you know you are in for a misanthropic treat.

-Joking Apart company).
+Adrian (Jamie Baughan) will be bringing his latest girlfriend, Grace (Naomi Petersen, like Baughan, returning from last summer’s Joking Apart company).
 Adrian has just been divorced by his miserable wife, Faith.
 Lothario Adrian has reached the letter G in his conquests, notes his testy father.

 Despite the protestations of long-suffering wife Meg (Jemma Churchill), Micky will insist on telling Grace, 45-year-old, church-going, never-had-it Grace, of Adrian’s “insatiable demands”.